When it comes to vaping and vaporizer safety…

 No!
 Vaporizers are not always safe!

-It is possible to not only negate all the positive effects if you (accidentally) combust with your vaporizer…
+It is possible to not only negate all the harm-reducing effects associated with vaporizers if you (accidentally) combust with your vaporizer …

 But it gets worse: